Justin Bieber and Hailey Baldwin Reunite in Miami: Here's What's Really Going On

 "Once he got to Miami, Justin and Hailey were together the entire time," a source tells E!
 News.
 "They attended the VOUS Conference all day and then hung out together every night."

-Photos also show the duo getting close on a balcony together over the weekend.
+Photos also show Bieber and Baldwin, wearing GRLFRND denim shorts, getting close on a balcony together over the weekend.

 On Sunday night, Bieber and Baldwin headed to Casa Tua for dinner and then to LIV, where they "partied until 3 a.m. and then headed back to Justin's hotel in the same car," according to the insider.